 The peanut butter and strawberry smoothie, will gain your heart with its delicious creaminess.

 Also, our latest creation is this delicious strawberry banana mango smoothie, made with almond milk, you will love it!

 Finally, one of our preferred smoothies, made with mandarin orange and strawberries, is a delightful citrusy and sweet option to start your day.

 ⭐ If you try this recipe, let us know! 💬 Leave a comment, rate it, and don't forget to tag us @ourplantbasedworld on Instagram.
 Cheers!

 Strawberry Banana Smoothie Protein | Stress and Anxiety Relief

-- 8 small frozen strawberries briefly thawed before using
+- 8 strawberries small frozen, briefly thawed before using

-- ¼ cup rolled oats steel-cut oats, or quick oats
+- ¼ cup oats rolled, or steel-cut oats, or quick oats

 - 1 tablespoon pumpkin seeds